holgerflick/tmsdaysweb/index.md

 All source code is available in a private GitHub repository.
 I do want to restrict access to attendees of this event.
 Your have two options:

 - Provide your GitHub username and I will add you to the repository.
+With access to the repository, you can use any Git client *or* download a ZIP file reflecting all changes up to that day.
 - Email me and I will provide a ZIP file

 {: .note}
 I do not consider it necessary to emphasize that there is a clear downside to using the ZIP archive.
 I have given up on reasoning about the benefits of version control whichever system is being used.
 Here's just one tidbit: If you use the ZIP file, you will not benefit from any future updates that I will make to the source code.

 The GitHub repository is available [here](https://github.com/holgerflick/yardsales).
-This link is only accessible if I added your user profile to the repository.
+This link is only accessible if I added your user profile to the repository. if you do not want to use a Git client to access the latest version, a ZIP file that is completely loosely coupled from version control or any further updates, can be downloaded [here](https://github.com/holgerflick/yardsales/archive/refs/heads/main.zip).
+Still, signing up to the repository allows you to opt-in for notification of future updates.

 ## More from Holger